How to Install a Floating Shelf That Actually Stays Up

 Step 7: Test the bracket before sliding the shelf on

 Hang on the bracket with both hands.
+Pull down hard.
 If a 75kg bloke can hang on it without it moving, a 5kg row of cookbooks won’t bother it.
-If it flexes or pulls, stop — you’ve missed your studs and you need to redo it with snap-toggles.
+If it flexes or pulls away from the wall, stop — you’ve missed your studs and you need to redo it with snap-toggles.
+Don’t be that bloke who says “she’ll be right” and slides the shelf on anyway.
+She won’t be right.
+She’ll be on the floor by Tuesday.

 Step 8: Slide the shelf onto the bracket

 If the shelf is being sticky, don’t force it — twist gently as you push.
 Most decent floating shelves have a small grub screw under the front edge that locks the shelf onto the bracket.
-Tighten that.
+Tighten that with the supplied Allen key.
+Don’t skip the grub screw — without it, the shelf can slide forward off the rods over time, especially with vibration from doors slamming or kids running past.

 Step 9: Load the shelf evenly, not all at one end